trixi-framework/paper-2021-juliacon/README.md

 The source code included in this repository is licensed under the MIT license (see [LICENSE.md](LICENSE.md)).
 The manuscript is subject to the license of the JuliaCon proceedings.

+## Disclaimer

+Everything is provided as is and without warranty.
+Use at your own risk!